Stuycs-K/finalproject-10-shek-lawrence/DEVLOG-Lawrence.md

 ### 2025-05-27 - More Encryption
 - idea: randomly generate key using a seed
 - use this key to rearrange order of blocks --> decode using key

+## 2025-05-29 - Decoding v2
+- worked on decoding with shuffled arrangement of blocks
+- appended blocks to start of schematic to indicate block length
+	- still need to implement properly in decode